kunalchandel4/You-Tube-Clone/README.md

 ## Features
-- sorting Functionality on particular ID
+- sorting functionality on particular ID
-- Search
+- search  functionality
-- To View The certain Vedio refer to Orgin www.youtube.com
+- To View The certain Vedio refer to Orginal www.youtube.com

 ## Teams